fanw86/TransitGPT/README.md

 - Your contribution will be reviewed by the maintainers.
 - Feedback may be provided for improvements or corrections.
 - Once approved, your example will be merged into the main branch.

-### Conclusion

-We appreciate your contributions to our few-shot examples.
-Your efforts help improve the quality and diversity of our dataset, benefiting all users.
-If you have any questions, feel free to reach out to the maintainers.

 ## Copyright